Formula 1 Uses AWS Solutions Media2Cloud to Build Custom Media Management System, Preserve 4 PB of Footage

 With Media2Cloud as its backbone, the F1 MPF is able to ingest the more than 4 PB of valuable archived media footage from existing tape robots into Amazon Simple Storage Service (Amazon S3) as multiple formats and proxy files, along with live footage from future races.
 It also allows for enhanced metadata tagging for easy searchability across decades of footage totaling more than 150,000 hours of content.

-Learn more about F1’s new, custom media management system by watching the video below, and visit aws.amazon.com/f1 to explore how F1's partnership with AWS is helping transform the sport.
+Learn more about F1’s new, custom media management system by watching the video below, and visit aws.amazon.com/sports/f1 to explore how F1's partnership with AWS is helping transform the sport.

 Organizations of all sizes across all industries are transforming their businesses and delivering on their missions every day using AWS.
 Contact our experts and start your own AWS journey today.